 If you are trying to market a website or a product on the internet, it

 is essential to master the art of headline writing.
-In the first part
+In the second part

-of a two-part article we look at some of the basic rules of good
+of a two-part article we look at a practical headline-writing example